67 Credits | 2 Years

 After the Northwood Tech Paramedic Technician Program

 Upon completion of the program, you will obtain a Paramedic Technician associate degree.

 The EMT-Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 Professional Licensure and/or Certification Information

 Northwood Tech’s Paramedic Technician program is designed to prepare students to obtain the required licensure to be employed/practice in the state of Wisconsin.
-The College has not made a determination whether this program meets the requirements for preparation, examination, or licensure for other states.
+However, Northwood Tech has not made a determination whether this program meets the requirements for preparation, examination, or licensure for other states.
 Students who may be seeking professional licensure or certification in states other than Wisconsin should contact the appropriate licensing board in the state to verify that the Northwood Tech program meets licensure or certification requirements.